The Pedagogy Project is currently being organized by:

 Founded in 2009, the Pedagogy Project is a faculty-led and initiated effort originating out of the College of Arts and Sciences to encourage conversation and reflections about teaching at UM.

-During the 2012-2013 year, the Pedagogy Project sponsored four discussion seminars, three in the fall and one in the spring semester.
-Each seminar featured short, micro-talks by UM faculty and a facilitated discussion.
-All faculty and graduate students are invited to attend.
+During the 2015-2016 academic year, the Pedagogy Project will sponsor a total of four discussion seminars, three in the fall and one in the spring semester.
+Each seminar will featured short "micro-talks" by UM faculty followed by a facilitated discussion.
+All faculty, staff, and graduate students are invited to attend.
 Videos of these sessions are available on the video page.

 Each year a group of faculty participate in the Small Group Analysis Program of the Pedagogy Project, an opportunity to give and receive feedback on classroom instruction.
 This small group analysis process allows instructors to receive feedback from their students while their course is in process.
 An outside facilitator asks students to identify 1) what aspects of the course are enhancing their learning; 2) what could be improved to enhance their learning; and 3) what they can do to enhance their learning.
 The questions are responded to in small groups and on an individual basis in anonymous process conducted with the instructor out of the room.